 We store experiences in explicit and implicit memories.
 The experience doesn’t stand alone; the individualized interpretation gives meaning and surrounding environment and emotion creates context, all the elements gives importance or indifference to an event.
 These exposures create the lens from which we see the present.
 We naturally feel life through the biases of the past.
 It must be this way to refine and expedite responses.
 We need a foundation to interpret and predict the importance of new encounters, and then wisely engage.
 This process is largely subconscious.

-Evaluations would be meaningless without a base of knowledge to weigh the importance of the factors.
-When experiencing the present, we raid memory banks, identify associations and evoke old emotions; emotions from the past flood neural pathways, assigning meaning, and motivating action.
+Evaluations would be meaningless without knowledge to weigh the importance of perceived factors.
+Our predictions would be chaotic shots in the dark.
+When experiencing the present, we raid memory banks, identify associations and the body responds with pleasure or displeasure; the feelings flood neural pathways, assigning meaning, and motivating action.
 A small sound, sight or smell triggers buried memories that activate biological responses.
 Utilizing the past, we artfully create a coherent story around the present.

-During a difficult time, I moved into a small apartment.
+During a difficult period of my life, I moved to a small apartment, living alone for the first time in my life.
 The apartment perfectly matched my needs—affordability in a great location.
 I excitedly told a friend about my find, adding, on a side note, the single drawback—bright yellow and pink interior walls.
 I was sharply chastised for being so negative.
-Perhaps I was negative, discounting the lucky find, but the critical response surprised me.
-Ultimately, my dislike of the interior colors motivated a day of painting—a peaceful cream color.
+Perhaps, I was negative, discounting the lucky find, but the critical response surprised me.
+Ultimately, my dislike of the interior colors motivated a day of painting—a relaxing neutral color.
 Eliminating negative thoughts just because they’re negative misses the point.
 Being in tune with likes and dislikes is essential to self-knowledge.
 Self-protection requires predicting unfavorable outcomes.